Rudiment Section #16

 The Single Paradiddle is one of the phonetic rudiments.
 This means that it’s called a Paradiddle because that’s how it sounds.
+(This is called an onomatopoeia btw.)
 ‘Pa’ is the accent, ‘diddle’ is a double.
 ‘Ra’ is probably just chosen because it makes the word sound good.

 The Single Paradiddle can be seen as a four note sticking which reverses hands automatically.
 It can also be seen as an eight note sticking because it takes this many notes for the pattern to resolve completely.
 Do not debate this.
 Time is precious.
 Play.
 Don’t argue.

 DUTT (Down Up Tap Tap)

 This exercise combines 16th and 8th notes per two beats while playing the Single Paradiddle sticking.